cl-tohoku/AIO3_GPT_baseline_for_NLP/README.md

 # Introduction
-This repository holds a baseline model for exercises in Natural Language Processing 2023
+This repository holds a baseline model for exercises in Natural Language Processing 2023.

 ## Environment construction
-- First, clone this repository with the following command
+- First, clone this repository with the following command.
 ```bash
 $ git clone https://github.com/cl-tohoku/AIO3_GPT_baseline_for_NLP.git
 $ cd AIO3_GPT_baseline_for_NLP
 ```

-- Execute the following command
+- Execute the following command.
 ```bash
 $ bash setup.sh
 ```